 Day 1

-Arrive at Tirana airport ideally in the morning, but no later than 14.30 - this leaves time for the transfer and to be able to visit the town of Gjirokstra.
-The drive to Gjirokastra takes approx. 3 hours.
-Settle into the hotel which is a 10 minute walk from the centre of Gjirokastra. and riders can explore this historical town and its old Bazaar before dinner.
-A sample of Gjirokastra traditional life can be experienced in a visit to Enver Hoxha’s house, Gjirokastra castle, the church and the mosque of the Old Bazaar, and Skenduli house.
-Dinner is served at a traditional local restaurant.
-During dinner your guides will discuss the trail and any requests or needs riders may have.
+Arrive at Tirana airport ideally in the morning, but no later than 14.30, to allow time for the transfer and a visit to Gjirokstra.
+The drive to Gjirokastra takes approximately 3 hours.
+Settle into the hotel, which is a 10 minute walk from the centre of Gjirokastra.
+Riders can explore this historical town and its old bazaar before dinner.
+Experience Gjirokastra's traditional life by visiting Enver Hoxha’s house, Gjirokastra castle, the church and mosque of the Old Bazaar, and Skenduli house.
+Dinner will be served at a traditional local restaurant, where your guides will discuss the trail and address any requests or needs.
 It is recommend to buy a map of the area before dinner in order to gain a good understanding of the itinerary.

 Day 2